gabeg805/Extensible-Login-Manager/README.md

     - Transparency is not working.
             * When this happens, it means that the compositing manager is starting up either too early or too late.
-To fix this, hit the leaf icon in the bottom right of the screen, this will restart the GLM service.
+To fix this, hit the leaf icon in the bottom right of the screen, and hit restart.
+This will restart the GLM service.

-    - Everytime GLM starts up, the screen flickers, getty is visible for a short period, and then GLM appears again.
-            * When this happens, GLM is starting before Getty, and when Getty starts up, it kills GLM, which then causes GLM to restart and appear again.
-              To fix this, try and have GLM start up on a different TTY by changing the TTY variable.
+    - I enter my password correctly, but it registers as an incorrect login.
+            * When this happens it usually means that the USERNAME global variable has gotten overwritten by something in the Authenticate.c module.
+To test a temporary fix, click on the username menu and hit your name, and then try logging in.
+If you tried this or not, it would be good to fix the source of the error because this is only temporary.
+What I would suggest is to insert the following line anywhere in any module to find out where exactly the change occurs:

+                    file_write("/PATH/TO/WHATEVER/FILE", "a+", "%s %s %s\n", "MODULE LOCATION", USERNAME, PASSWORD);

+              This will print the USERNAME and PASSWORD variables to a log file and then after you gain access to your system, you can check where things were going wrong.
+Note: The "MODULE LOCATION" is just there so that when it logs to the file, you know which module the print is coming from.

     - After I enter my password, the X session is not started, but rather the screen just turns black.
             * This probably means that the xinitrc executable file is not starting